LujainAlmarri/LujainAlmarri/README.md

   </a>
 </p>

-I’m open to collaboration, internships, research opportunities, and meaningful discussions in AI, strategy, and innovation.
-Let’s connect!
+I’m open to **AI roles, consulting opportunities, collaborations, and innovative projects**.
+Let’s build something impactful together!

 ---

-**Happy coding! 💻**
+## ✨ Personal Mission

+To leverage **AI and data** to create intelligent solutions that simplify lives, empower decisions, and drive meaningful innovation.

+---

+**Building the future with AI, one model at a time! 💻**